Update – 17 July 2023

 - Thursday 19 December 2019.

-A notice is also planned to appear in the Southland Express on Thursday 13 February 2020.
+A notice was also planned to appear in the Southland Express on Thursday 13 February 2020.

-After the local community consultation period has closed, Fisheries New Zealand will hold a second consultation.
-This will invite written submissions from persons who take fish, aquatic life, or seaweed, or own quota, and whose ability to take such fish, aquatic life, or seaweed or whose ownership interest in quota may be affected by the proposed mātaitai reserve.
-The second consultation will be advertised in the same newspapers and on this website.
+After the local community consultation period closed, Fisheries New Zealand held a second consultation.
+This invited written submissions from persons who take fish, aquatic life, or seaweed, or own quota, and whose ability to take such fish, aquatic life, or seaweed or whose ownership interest in quota may be affected by the proposed mātaitai reserve.

 Submissions are public information